WillNilges/willnilges/README.md

 <strong>5th Year Computer Engineering Major at RIT, Linux Fanatic, OpenShift Goblin™, and Shiny Object Enthusiast.</strong>
 </p>

 I work on all kinds of stuff.
-More often than not it's probably some backend/devops nonsense for @ComputerScienceHouse.
+Lately, it has been a mix of GPU code, inventory management tools, socket programming, embedded VR controllers, and other backend/devops/embedded nonsense.

-Or, well, trying to, if only I'd stop getting distracted by shiny objects 🙃
+I'd pick just one thing to focus on, but that'd require not getting distracted by shiny objects 🙃

 <h3 align="center">
   <a href="https://nilges.me">website</a> | <a href="http://resume.nilges.me">resume</a>